 The GW Mathematics Department is committed to high quality teaching and research.
 Our courses span the full spectrum, from introductory undergraduate courses through courses for Ph.D. students.
 Pure and applied mathematics are both well-represented in the department's offerings and research specialties.

-The undergraduate mathematics major has three tracks: pure, applied, and computational.
-Each track is designed to give students a solid background in the theory and practice of modern mathematics.
+The undergraduate mathematics major has three concentrations: pure, applied, and interdisciplinary.
+Each concentration is designed to give students a solid background in the theory and practice of modern mathematics.
 Given the number of career options that it opens up and the analytic skills that it fosters (besides being a fascinating and exciting subject), mathematics is an excellent choice for an undergraduate major, whether by itself, as part of a double major, or as a minor.

 At the graduate level, we offer masters and Ph.D. degrees.
 Our course offerings are complemented by a generous selection of research seminars and by the department colloquium series.
 The expertise of our faculty covers a wide range of research specialties, so students can choose from a rich array of potential dissertation areas.